 Randolph Rice not only has the passion for justice and the commitment to achieving the best outcome for every one of his clients, he also has the resources and connections to engage top expert witnesses who are so necessary in developing a winning medical malpractice case.

-Because of strict time restrictions on filing a medical malpractice case in Maryland, and the large amount of investigation and preparation that goes into a successful case, you should call Randolph Rice Injury Lawyers as soon as you discover that you or your loved one may have been a victim of a preventable medical mistake.
+Because of strict time restrictions on filing a medical malpractice case in Maryland, and the large amount of investigation and preparation that goes into a successful case, you should call the Law Offices of Randolph Rice as soon as you discover that you or your loved one may have been a victim of a preventable medical mistake.
 Don’t delay; call now to schedule an appointment to learn more about your legal options.